privacysandbox/privacy-sandbox-demos/services/home/docs/demos/bidding-and-auction.md

 ### Goals

-In this demo, we assume SSPs and DSPs would like to improve performance of their Protected Audience auctions.
-Bidding & Auction services allows
-Protected Audience bidding and scoring computation to take place on servers.
-This demo will provide a local environment where developers can explore how Bidding & Auction components work before committing to a full production cloud deployment.
+This demo aims to showcase how sellers and buyers can enhance the performance of their Protected Audience auctions using server-side Bidding & Auction services.
+By providing a local development environment, we enable developers to explore the functionality of these components before committing to a full production cloud deployment.

 ### Assumptions

-This demo assumes that the reader has knowledge of how the Protected Audience API works.
-This demo will not provide details on the cloud deployment of
-B&A at this time.
+This demo assumes that the reader has knowledge of how the [Protected Audience API](https://privacysandbox.google.com/private-advertising/protected-audience) works.
+This demo will not provide details on the cloud deployment of B&A at this time.

 ### Key Exclusions

 - Cloud deployment
-- Maximum of 2 B&A buyers
+- Maximum of 2 B&A buyers per seller
 - Bidding inference service

 ### System Design